bahatigold/bahatigold.github.io/README.md

-# Bahati Gold Theoneste - Professional Portfolio
+# Bahati Gold - Professional Portfolio

 **Project Page:** https://roadmap.sh/projects/github-actions-deployment-workflow

 This repository contains the source code and documentation for my professional portfolio website.

 ## About
-I am a Software Engineering student and IT professional focused on building, securing, and optimizing enterprise-grade digital infrastructure.
-This site serves as a central hub for my technical projects, certifications, and professional background.
+Bahati Gold is a Software Engineering student and IT professional focused on building, securing, and optimizing enterprise-grade digital infrastructure.
+This site serves as a central hub for his technical projects, certifications, and professional background.

 ## Visit Live Portfolio
 You can view my live portfolio here: